As Monday, 13 April is a public holiday, waste collection da...

-Applicants whose monthly income exceeds 4.5 times the minimum social wage will be charged the maximum rate and there is no longer a need to report the household income.
+Reductions are capped: if the monthly taxable income exceeds 4.5 times the social minimum wage, no reductions are given and there is no need to report the household income.

 The above-mentioned information is of a general nature and it is strongly recommended that you first check with the Bierger-Center to find out which supporting documents are required at the time of registration.

 The municipal office reserves the right to request any additional supporting documents regarding household income.